At least once a week, an Amazon box arrives at our doorstep. While I love using Amazon as a consumer, I despise its affiliate program.

 There are many things I like about Amazon.
 However, its affiliate program is not one of them.

-In his great affiliate marketing report, Brandon Gaille takes a look at how much money bloggers make from Amazon.
+In his great affiliate marketing report, Brandon Gaille looks at how much money bloggers make from Amazon.

 It turns out the affiliate bloggers who make around $2-4K per month make most of their revenue from Amazon Associates.
 While this isn’t bad for a side hustle, it’s not sustainable for a full-time business.